Abstract Submission Guidelines:

 - All abstracts must be submitted and presented in clear English with accurate grammar and spelling of a quality suitable for publication.
 If you need help, please arrange for the review of your abstract by a colleague who is a native English speaker, by a university scientific publications office (or other similar facility) or by a copy editor, prior to submission.

-- The submission form at the link at the top of this page allows you to store your abstract as a draft in order to make changes.
-Please note that abstracts must be SUBMITTED before the deadline in order to be sent to review for inclusion in the Scientific Programme.
+- Please note that abstracts must be SUBMITTED before the deadline in order to be sent to review for inclusion in the Scientific Programme.

 Declaration of Consent to Publication and Assignation of Copyright

-- Submission of the abstract constitutes my and my coauthors consent to publication (e.g. Forum website, programmes, other promotions, etc.)
+- Submission of the abstract constitutes you and your co-authors’ consent to publication (e.g. Congress website, programmes, other promotions, etc.)

 - The Abstract Submitter grants the Organisers a royalty-free, perpetual, irrevocable non-exclusive license to use, reproduce, publish, translate, distribute, and display the Content.